-The Group holds cash and cash equivalents, short and long-term investments and other financial instruments in various financial institutions.
+The Group holds cash and cash equivalents, short and long-term investments, and other financial instruments in various financial institutions.
 According to the Group's policy, ongoing credit evaluations are made to determine the credit strength of those financial institutions.

-As of December 31, 2020, cash and cash equivalents total approximately NIS 644,261 thousand.
+As of December 31, 2021, cash and cash equivalents total approximately NIS 534,132 thousand (as of December 31, 2020 - NIS 644,261 thousand).